SolidityServices/mkk/docs/sites-inputs-functions.md

 - min contribution (optional)
   + description: Minimum contribution amount allowed
   + input field type: Number input field in ether units with any amount of decimals
-  + desired format for contract: converted to wei units: https://etherconverter.online/ 1 ether = 1000000000000000000 wei, if not secified, should be 0
+  + desired format for contract: converted to wei units: https://etherconverter.online/ 1 ether = 1000000000000000000 wei, if not specified, should be 0

 - max contribution (optional)
   + description: Maximum contribution amount allowed
   + input field type: Number input field in ether units
-  + desired format for contract: converted to wei units: https://etherconverter.online/ 1 ether = 1000000000000000000 wei, if not secified, should be 0
+  + desired format for contract: converted to wei units: https://etherconverter.online/ 1 ether = 1000000000000000000 wei, if not specified, should be 0

 - min pool goal (optional)
   + description: Minimum goal for the pool
   + input field type: Number input field in ether units
-  + desired format for contract: converted to wei units: https://etherconverter.online/ 1 ether = 1000000000000000000 wei, if not secified, should be 0
+  + desired format for contract: converted to wei units: https://etherconverter.online/ 1 ether = 1000000000000000000 wei, if not specified, should be 0

 - max pool allocation
   + description: Maximium amount of funds collectable by the pool